 Role: Session Presenter

-With Pam McElvane, Deborah developed the Seven Stages of Inclusion Maturity Model (7SI Maturity Model).
-The 7SI Maturity Model provides information about the current organizational stage of inclusion, and identifies organizational gaps and strengths to create a consistent integrated inclusive culture and leverage diversity and inclusion to meet business objectives.
+She co-developed the Seven Stages of Inclusion Maturity Model (7SIMM).
+The 7SIMM provides information about the current organizational stage of inclusion and identifies organizational gaps and strengths to create a consistent integrated inclusive culture and leverage diversity and inclusion to meet business objectives.

 Diversity Woman, DiversityInc, Harvard Business Review, Financial Times, International Labor Organization, Global Summit of Women, American City Business Journals, Inc., The Guardian, Institute for Diversity and Health Equity–American Hospital Association, and other professional organizations recognize Deborah as a diversity and inclusion thought leader.
 Savoy magazine named her as one of the 2014 Top Influential Women in Corporate America.
 She has presented at international conferences from Mexico to Australia.